Party Dance

 Swing

-along to the Curfew's version of this Van Morrison
+to the Curfew's version of this Van Morrison standard.

-standard.
-Bring along a flute and we'll give you the music so you can
+Bring along a flute and we'll give you the music so you

 |